Olin-DSA/DSA-19/datastructures/day02/README.md

     String color;
 }
 ```
 The tests you will be running on your `MyLinkedList` class will be using this `Chicken` class.
+Remember to update the **attribute** called size (which is the current amount of chickens) as you add and remove chickens.

 1. Implement an empty constructor.
 Initialize `head`, `tail`, and `size`.